 Wills are typically filed in probate courts based on the county in which a deceased person lived at the time of his or her death, or the county in which the deceased person owned real estate.
 This information can be sourced via the website: City - County Search.

 Once a person determines the correct probate court, he or she can see if their loved one's will has been filed, by checking a court's probate docket, online.
 If a will has indeed been filed, an individual may procure a copy by appearing in court and paying the typical copying fee of $.50 to several dollars/page.
 If one is physically unable to appear in court, he may request a copy of the will by fax or mail, and furnishing a self-addressed stamped envelope to the court.

 How to Obtain a Copy of a Will Not Filed For Probate

-If all of the deceased person's property consists of non-probate assets, such as joint deeds and accounts, TOD accounts and POD accounts, life insurance and retirement accounts, including IRAs and 401(k)s, then all of the deceased person's property will pass directly to the other joint owners or the named beneficiaries – in other words, the deceased person's property will pass completely outside of the terms of their will and so it will not matter what the deceased person’s will says.
+It's important to realize, that not all wills succeed in governing the distribution of a deceased person's property.
+This can happen if all of the deceased person's property consists of non-probate assets, such as joint deeds and accounts, TOD and POD accounts, life insurance and retirement accounts such as IRAs and 401(k)s.
+In cases like these, the deceased person's property would pass directly to the other joint owners.
+In other words: the deceased person's property will effectively bypass the terms of their will.